PrincetonUniversity/HPC_R_Workshop/01_getting_started/README.md

 Your computational jobs must be submitted using the scheduling software called Slurm (Simple Linux User Resource Management).
 It divides up the computing nodes and their CPUs fairly and equitably.
 See our [Slurm knowledge base page](https://researchcomputing.princeton.edu/support/knowledge-base/slurm) for more.

 See a comprehensive guide on using the [Research Computing clusters](https://researchcomputing.princeton.edu/get-started/guide-princeton-clusters).

-### Installing Packages and accessing R
+### Installing Packages and Running R

 The details of installing R packages can be found on our [R and RStudio knowledge base page](https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio).